A Guide to Biodiversity Net Gain

 The Biodiversity Net Gain (BNG) principle is aimed at ensuring that any development that impacts the environment will eventually have a net positive effect.
 Once passed into law with the new Environment Bill, biodiversity net gain will be an essential part of any new development that impacts the environment.

 Fill in your details below to receive our free BNG Guide.

-Fill in your details to watch the Biodiversity Net Gain breakout session from the CIEEM Autumn Conference 2020:
+Fill in your details to receive our free Biodiversity Net Gain guide and get access to the breakout session from the CIEEM Autumn Conference 2020 on BNG:

 Developers will need to show that either within their developments and/or by creating offset land away from the development, they have produced a net gain to the environment of at least 10%.
 An ecologist or landscape architect will be able to help put plans together that fulfil the requirements to ensure that developments pass through the planning stage with local authorities.
 It is wise to get plans in place early in the development lifecycle – the earlier a plan is in place for biodiversity net gain, the more it will become a natural part of the development.

 JPR Environmental can help developers once plans are in place with the following services:

 - Site clearance, particularly where there are sensitivities due to protected species

 - Habitat creation including planting and wetland creation